VegaDeftwing/OpGuidesHugoSrc/content/posts/Uses.md

 ![286Sfront_lg_full_width](/fairuse/other/286Sfront_lg_full_width.webp)

 For headphones, I almost always use the [Beyerdynamic DT770](https://north-america.beyerdynamic.com/dt-770-pro.html)'s.
 They're not a million bucks, but sound great.
+If you pay attention to musicians on YouTube, you'll probably see the same headphones atop most of their heads.

 When I just want to listen and am in the mood for something really fun, I'll bust out the [Grado SR125](https://gradolabs.com/headphones/prestige-series/item/129-sr125x)'s which have enough impact in the percussion and a fun enough character to make rock sound really pump me up.
 My set is modified with removable cables and I've replaced some of the plastic bits with metal - adding to the weight a smidge, but dramatically improving my comfort in bringing them literally anywhere.
 The mods were pretty in depth though, and not something I'd recommend due to the high risk of breaking something.
 I've also had problems with hair getting through the mesh and stuck ratting next to the drivers, which is super annoying to fix.